Owner Financing Available (+ $99 doc fee):

 Jump on this opportunity today.
 We don't expect it to last.
 Give us a call and let's make a deal.

 Please see our drone video to appreciate the surrounding area.
-All photos & drone video are of this property and were taken in Sept 2021.
+All photos & drone video are of this property.

 Wild Horse Mesa

 Wild Horse Mesa is a special place, where “the Great Outdoors” truly comes to life.
 Located in the sunny high desert of the San Luis Valley in southern Colorado, Wild Horse Mesa takes its name from the bands of wild horses that roam the private lands to this day.
 These mustangs are descendants of the horses brought to North America by the Spanish Conquistadors as they explored the great western territories.
 Properties in Wild Horse Mesa are blessed with stunning views in all directions of the San Juan, La Garita, and Sangre de Cristo Mountain ranges.

 Inhabited by native Americans for over 10,000 years, the area is now home to farmers and ranchers whose families have been there for generations.
 Local farms grow such crops as potatoes, wheat, beans, carrots, and lettuce, as well as raising cattle, sheep, and goats.
 Besides horses, wildlife in the Mesa also includes an abundant supply of deer, elk, antelope, eagles, black bears, and bighorn sheep.